 Its 3.5 GHz base clock and boost clock up to 4.7GHz enable you to play various games with ultra-fast 100+ FPS performance.
 More so, it’s factory unlocked for overclocking with 72 MB game cache and DDR-3200 support.
 Don’t worry if you have an advanced AM4 socket because AMD 9 3950x supports PCIe 4.0 on x570 motherboards.

-Digging deeper to more technical terms, its 1MB L1 cache, 8MB L2 cache, and 64MB L3 cache makes it eligible to play MSFS at ultra settings if you’ve 50Mbps internet connectivity at the game place.
+Digging deeper to more technical details, its 1MB L1 cache, 8MB L2 cache, and 64MB L3 cache makes it eligible to play MSFS at ultra settings if you’ve 50Mbps internet connectivity at the game place.
 This beast of a CPU utilizes 105 watts.
 Therefore, we recommend getting a 280 millimeter or larger liquid cooler for maximum performance.

 Another thing, if you live somewhere hot, you might want to look for other options because we think that at 95°C max temperature, the AMD 9 overheats, making it unsuitable for hot environments.